euler-xyz/euler-contracts/docs/attacks.md

 * Make methods like balanceOf() consume excessive gas
 * Cause overflows in amounts
   * Could lead to failures calculating liquidity
+  * Token with balance just under the limit, and then interest is accrued and it goes over
 * token SELFDESTRUCTS

 ## Gas